smtrodrigo/compute-transport/README.md

 ## Conventions and limitations

 ### Transport Sign Conventions
-The total transport magnitude is defined by this table:
+The sign of the total transport is defined by this table:
 | Transect Orientation  |  Direction |
 |:----------------------|:-----------|
 |  horizontal | `+` towards north |